Medically reviewed by Drugs.com. Last updated on Dec 25, 2023.

-It is important that your doctor check your progress at regular visits to make sure ibandronate is working properly.
+It is important that your doctor check your progress at regular visits to make sure this medicine is working properly.
 Blood and urine tests may be needed to check for unwanted effects.

 It is important that you tell all of your health care providers that you are receiving ibandronate injection.
 If you are having dental procedures while using ibandronate injection, you may have an increased chance of getting a severe problem with your jaw.

 Make sure you tell your doctor about any new medical problems, especially with your teeth or jaws.
-Tell your doctor if you have severe bone, joint, or muscle pain while using ibandronate.
+Tell your doctor if you have severe bone, joint, or muscle pain while using this medicine.

 This medicine may increase your risk of developing fractures of the thigh bone.
 This may be more common if you use it for a long time.
 Check with your doctor right away if you have a dull or aching pain in the thighs, groin, or hips.